daharper/TicTacToe/README.md

 **Note**: If you play against Sima Yi there may be a one slight delay betwen moves.

-There is a console application included in the solution which randomly pits computer players against each other.
+There is a computer vs compulter console application included in the solution.

 It displays running statistics and continues until the user hits x.